GSA/fpki-guides/pages/PIV FAQs.md

 ### 3.30 Where Does The The Global Unique Identifier (GUID) Appear?

 GUID is a Tag-Length-Value (TLV) (i.e., structured data field) of the CardHolder Unique IDentifier (CHUID).
 As such, it only appears in the CHUID.
 The Universally Unique Identifier (UUID) value that is contained in the GUID is used in other data fields throughout the PIV-I credential.
+<br /><br /><br />

 ### 3.31 Where Does The FASC-N Appear On The PIV-I Card?